hashicorp/packer/website/source/partials/builder/qemu/_Config-not-required.html.md

     launching a GUI that shows the console of the machine being built.
 When this value is set to true, the machine will start without a console.

 -   `disk_image` (bool) - Packer defaults to building from an ISO file, this parameter controls whether the ISO URL supplied is actually a bootable QEMU image.
-When this value is set to true, the machine will either clone the source or use it as a backing file (if use_backing_file is true);
-    then, it will resize the image according to disk_size and boot it.
+When this value is set to `true`, the machine will either clone the source or use it as a backing file (if `use_backing_file` is `true`); then, it will resize the image according to `disk_size` and boot it.

 -   `use_backing_file` (bool) - Only applicable when disk_image is true
     and format is qcow2, set this option to true to create a new QCOW2